 Use our Ultimaker S5 printer for school projects, home fix-it jobs, crafting, toys, jewelry making, costume design, & more!

-3D PRINTING GUIDELINES
+3D PRINTING DETAILS

 - Patrons must have a valid library card in good standing.
 Patrons will pay for material by weight, including weight of canceled or flawed prints.
 Payment is to be made at time of pickup.
 We accept cash only.